-Northwestern students, instructors, and staff can take any of the University’s MOOC offerings on Coursera free of charge.
-This includes the paid Course Certificate at no cost to you.
+The complete course experience is available to all Northwestern students, alumni, instructors, and staff for any of the University’s MOOC offerings on Coursera free of charge.
 For details and instructions to validate this special offer, visit our page on the Office of the Provost’s website.

 Three Ways Northwestern Offers MOOCs

 The free online courses can all be accessed at no cost.
 Simply select the individual course and register for the upcoming enrollment period that fits your schedule.